GenesisFR/HowToBecomeGoodAtShooters/README.md

 - resistant to explosives
 - breaking his ammo belt forces him to reload
 - destroying the support station stops his health regeneration
-- destroying any weak point or hittimg him with any explosion (including with a Stinger Hive) will cause the ammo belt to reappear
+- destroying any weak point or hitting him with any explosion (including with a Stinger Hive) will cause the ammo belt to reappear
 - foaming him during the reload animation (up until he stands up after reloading) forces him to redo the entire reload animation
 - using the Demolisher Firefly will break the ammo belt, then the support station, then armor plates, depending on which one was previously broken (TODO: verify the bit about armor plates)
 - the Survivalist crossbow completely breaks his armor plate